Aurubis offers copper premium of $228/t to European customers in 2024 -letter

-LONDON, Oct 5 (Reuters) - Aurubis NAFG.DE, Europe's biggest copper smelter, will offer calendar year 2024 copper premiums to its European customers of $228 per tonne above London Metal Exchange (LME) prices, the company said in a letter to customer seen by Reuters.
+LONDON, Oct 5 (Reuters) - Europe's biggest copper smelter Aurubis NAFG.DE will charge a premium of $228 a metric ton over the London Metal Exchange price for copper its sells to its European customers in 2024, the company said in a letter to customer seen by Reuters.

+This is unchanged from 2023, which sources say reflects a weaker demand outlook for the metal used in the power and construction industries.

+"For 2024 we see a pick-up in refined copper demand especially in the segments related to the green energy transition," Martin Sjöberg, head of commercial at Aurubis, which expects tight supplies in Europe, said separately.

 ((pratima.desai@thomsonreuters.com; +44 207 513 5681;))